FireFly: A High-Throughput Hardware Accelerator for Spiking Neural Networks with Efficient DSP and Memory Optimization

 \subsection{Experiments Setup}

 FireFly is mapped onto several off-the-shelf commercially available Xilinx Zynq Ultrascale FPGAs, including the Ultra96v2, KV260 and ZCU104 evaluation boards.
 The FPGA chips of the three evaluation boards are xczu3eg, xczu5ev, and xczu7ev, respectively.
 Most neuromorphic hardware uses expensive large FPGA devices, ignoring the feasibility of deploying such hardware in the real world.
 FireFly brings hope to SNN real-world applications in an edge scenario.

-Our proposed FireFly is designed using SpinalHDL, a hardware description language equipped with object-oriented programming and functional programming.
-Compared with an HLS-based code template, parameterized Verilog, or SystemVerilog, SpinalHDL can offer a higher level of abstraction and reconfigurability.
+Our proposed FireFly is designed using SpinalHDL.
 The Verilog codes generated by the SpinalHDL compiler are synthesized and implemented in the Xilinx Vivado 2021.1 with ML-Based design optimization to achieve a higher clock rate and faster timing closure.
-Power consumption estimates and timing results are obtained after place-and-route using the power analysis and timing summary tools in the Vivado Design Suite, which provides detailed analysis and accurate estimation.
+Power consumption estimates and timing results are obtained after place-and-route using the power analysis and timing summary tools in the Vivado Design Suite which provides detailed analysis and accurate estimation.
 We choose the Zynq devices as the system platforms.
 The built-in host CPU controller enables fast deployment of different SNN networks without the need to change the PL logic.
-The host program generates a command sequence in advance and sends the commands to PL through a high-performance AXI-Stream to the internal command queue of the AXI DataMover. \minorchange{ FireFly is based on the Brain-inspired Cognitive Engine (BrainCog) and is a first step towards the software-hardware co-design for the BrainCog project\cite{zeng2022braincog}\cite{braincogweb}.
+The host program generates a command sequence in advance and sends the commands to PL through a high-performance AXI-Stream to the internal command queue of the AXI DataMover. \minorchange{ FireFly is based on the Brain-inspired Cognitive Engine (BrainCog) and is a first step towards the software-hardware co-design for the BrainCog project (\url{http://www.brain-cog.network/})\cite{zeng2022braincog}. }